john-cd/rust_howto/bk/drafts/TOREVIEW.md

 A library for graceful shutdown with no downtime.

 A system for graceful upgrades: it's a fork+exec mechanism with a Linux pipe for passing data between the original process and the "upgraded" process.
 It's designed to work well with `systemd` for zero-downtime upgrades.
 In production I use it alongside systemd's socket activation, but it should be tweakable to work with alternatives.
-It mostly follows systemd conventions so you can drop it into a typical service setup without too much fuss.
+It mostly follows systemd conventions, so it can be dropped into a typical service setup without too much fuss.
-If you're doing long-lived services in Rust and want painless, no-downtime upgrades, I'd love for you to give it a try (or tear it apart, your choice

 ## Example Code {#skip}